devdattakulkarni/Cassandra-KVAC/README.txt

-Cassandra-KVAC is implementation of Cassandra with the Key-Value Access Control (K-VAC) Model.
+Cassandra-KVAC is implementation of Cassandra with the Key-Value Access Control Model (K-VAC).

 Starting from the main Cassandra code base, we have added functionality to support fine-grained access control model (K-VAC) for Cassandra.